cotarr/trying-rust/README.md

 println!("x = {x} and y + 2 = {}", y + 2);
 ```

-- Testing: requests input, prints value entered so far.
+- Testing: As expected, requests input, prints value entered so far.

 ### Add dependency from Rust Crate Repository

 - To get random number generator, need a library
-- A crate is a collection of Rust source code files
+- A "crate" is a collection of Rust source code files
 - In Cargo.toml file, add "rand" crate as a dependency
 - Value "0.8.5" is actually shorthand for "^0.8.5", which means any version that is at least 0.8.5 but below 0.9.0.